MicrosoftDocs/m365copilot-docs/docs/copilot-studio-agent-builder.md

 ms.topic: conceptual
 ---

-# Copilot Studio agent builder
+# Overview of Copilot Studio agent builder

 The Copilot Studio agent builder in Microsoft 365 Copilot enables you to build Copilot agents (also known as [declarative agents](overview-declarative-agent.md)) for [Microsoft 365 Copilot](/copilot/microsoft-365/microsoft-365-copilot-overview) easily and quickly.
 Use Copilot Studio agent builder to create and customize Copilot agents that can be used with Microsoft 365 Copilot to cover scenario-specific uses cases, such as: